Tricia Penniecook, MD, MPH

 She believes that it is the responsibility of public health academia to create, educate and support leaders of different passions, interests and experiences; leaders who will understand and embrace their responsibility in achieving health equity through practice, research, advocacy and policy development.

-She has been the Vice-Dean for Education and Faculty Affairs, University of South Florida, College of Public Health for over three years.
-She provides strategic leadership for all academic, educational, student and faculty related matters within the College.
+She serves as the Vice-Dean for Faculty Affairs and Development, University of South Florida, College of Public Health where she provides strategic leadership for all academic, educational, student and faculty related matters within the College.

 Since 2012 she has also been serving as a Site Visitor for the Council on Education for Public Health, and is a National Councilor since January 2020.